osawa-naotaka/unisearch/README.md

 [README.md in Japanese](https://github.com/osawa-naotaka/staticseek/blob/main/README.ja.md)

-# staticseek.js: A Lightweight, Fast Full-text Search Engine for Static Sites
+# staticseek: A Lightweight, Fast Full-text Search Engine for Static Sites

 ## Overview
-staticseek.js is a client-side full-text search engine designed specifically for static websites.
+staticseek is a client-side full-text search engine designed specifically for static websites.
 It enables searching through arrays of JavaScript objects containing strings or string arrays.
 By converting your articles into JavaScript objects, you can implement full-text search functionality on static sites without any server-side implementation.

 ## Key Features
 - Simple and intuitive API